 Instead of looking at this day on the calendar with empty hearts – while we over-dramatize how the world is celebrating with husbands and romantic dinners – we need to use this day to celebrate the love we have with our Creator who chases after us and showers us with His glorious blessings.

 Side note: I think it’s very intentional that Galentine’s Day is February 13.
 The day BEFORE Valentine’s Day.
-It is important for us as singles – not to get caught up in mourning Valentine’s Day, so why not have a fun day with your community of women.
+It is important for us as singles to have a fun day with a community of women.

 Surround yourself with them so that on February 14 you aren’t thinking about how you don’t have a man, because you are too busy thinking about how much fun you had with your community the night before!

 What does community look like in your life?

 Do you have edifying community?
 Do you identify with the loneliness and the frustration about waiting above?